 - Cubic Zirconia (CZ)

 - Synthetic Moissanite

-Below I will tell you how you can tell a diamond from both of these simulants, different gemstones including glass, quartz, colourless sapphire, white topaz and colourless spinel can all be used as diamond simulants.
+Below I will tell you how you can tell a diamond from both of these simulants.
+While these are the main two simulants, many different gemstones including glass, quartz, colourless sapphire, white topaz and colourless spinel can all be used to imitate diamond.

 So how can you tell what is a real diamond?

 Honestly, the best way to tell if you have a real diamond or not is to take it someone who knows what they are talking about.
 I know it sounds like I am stating the obvious but it is the best way to know.
 The best people to take it to are jewellery valuers, gemmologists or diamond graders and these can be found in independent jewellers and pawnbrokers, specialist auction houses, gem labs or they may have their own business.
 These people, such as myself have spent a lot of time and money learning how to tell gemstones apart as it is a specialised skill and if it was easy, anyone would be doing it.
 If you can’t find one of the listed above, then an experienced jeweller should be able to tell the difference.